 COEs generally specialise in one functional area and act as subject-matter experts in their field.
 They distribute their in-depth knowledge through training, conferences, seminars, concepts, doctrine, lessons learned and papers.

 In addition to giving NATO and partner country leaders and units the opportunity to augment their education and training, COEs also help the Alliance to expand interoperability, increase capabilities, aid in the development of doctrine and standards, conduct analyses, evaluate lessons learned and experiment in order to test and verify concepts.

 COEs work alongside the Alliance even though NATO does not directly fund them and they are not part of the NATO Command Structure.
 They are nationally or multi-nationally funded and are part of a supporting network, encouraging internal and external information exchange to the benefit of the Alliance.
 The overall responsibility for COE coordination and utilisation within NATO lies with Allied Command Transformation (ACT), in coordination with the Supreme Allied Commander Europe (SACEUR).

-Currently, there are 24 COEs.
-They all have NATO accreditation.
+Currently, there are 27 COEs with NATO accreditation.
 The working language of COEs is generally English.

 - Analysis and Simulation for Air Operations

 - Command and Control